AlexeyRogS/cv_course/week4/readme.md

 study the code for mAP.
 Then we look in more detail at how augmentations work and used torch transformations as well as albumentations.
 We review object detection models and train Mask R-CNN for pedestrian detection. (object_detection.ipynb)
+* TrickingCNN.ipynb contains a funny example of how we can manipulate a trained model into making mistakes.